roman-milk/roman-milk.github.io/the-long-weekend-6.md

+===

- ****** The Long Weekend ****** byJust_Plain_Bob© "It is strictly a physical thing Harold and other than what his cock can do for me I have no feelings for Randy at all.
+"It is strictly a physical thing Harold and other than what his cock can do for me I have no feelings for Randy at all.
 I know it is brutal for him to sit there and hear me put it that way, but it is nothing new to him; I've been telling him that for six years now.
 He is nothing to me but a huge cock and while I don't understand it in the least that seems to be enough for him."

  Then Randy spoke up: